Spirochetes

 Answer:

-In congenital syphilis the infection is transmitted from mother to foetus transplacentally.
+In congenital syphilis, the infection is transmitted from the mother to the fetus transplacentally.

 • Hyperplasia of the incisor and molar teeth